mattbest/mat2d3/README.md

-mat2d3 -- a Matlab toolkit for generating d3.js visualizations
+mat2d3 - a Matlab toolkit for generating d3.js visualizations
 ==============================================================

-mat2d3 aims to make it as simple as possible to translate a 2-d Matlab figure into a d3.js
+mat2d3 aims to make it as simple as possible to translate a 2D Matlab figure into a d3.js visualization.

 syntax
 ------